How the Procedure is Done

 Some patients experience neovascularization, or the formation of small blood vessels at the injected area.
 These veins may fade after about twelve months, even without the use of medication.
 While most side effects are mild, you should notify your doctor when you experience alarming discomfort such as a sudden swelling in your leg, inflammation near your groin, small ulcers at the injected area, and allergic reactions to the saline solution.

 What To Expect After the Procedure

 Your doctor will advise you to wear a special type of hosiery to support and compress the blood vessels in your legs.
-It is important that you avoid taking anti-inflammatory drugs such as aspirin and ibuprofen for about 48 hours after the procedure.
-You should also avoid hot baths, direct exposure to sunlight, saunas and hot compresses after treatment.
+You should void hot baths, direct exposure to sunlight, saunas and hot compresses after treatment.
 Generally, large veins respond after about four months of treatment, and you will notice significant improvements on your spider veins after three to six weeks.
 Most veins do not reappear, although you may have to see your doctor if new veins appear.

 Sclerotherapy is an effective method of eliminating varicose veins and spider veins.
 If you experience discomfort and pain in your legs because of varicose veins, you should visit a specialist for a consultation.
 Bay Surgical Specialists can help you determine the best solution to your concerns.